Protect the world’s peace. Donate to support Ukraine

 4. Build a clear schedule

-Balance the amount of time spent studying and resting — high-concentration activities should alternate with relaxation and low-focus time.
-You can use the Pomodoro method, using timers to work for 15 to 25 minutes followed by 5-to-10-minute breaks, or simply monitor your child's energy levels.
+Balance the time spent studying and resting — high-concentration activities should alternate with relaxation and low-focus activities.
+You can use the Pomodoro method, with timers for 15 to 25 minutes followed by 5 to 10-minute breaks, or simply monitor your child's energy levels.
 The main thing is that the activity during the break shouldn't require high concentration.
-For example, you can do a simple physical exercise, dance, look out the window, or drink a glass of water (lack of water affects the brain and the ability to concentrate).

 A daily routine becomes especially important during online learning.
 A clear schedule helps the child develop self-control and concentration skills while preventing distractions.
-When creating a schedule, the primary consideration is balancing learning with other essential activities like nutrition, physical activity, and rest.
-A properly constructed routine makes the child more disciplined and makes it easier to transition from one thing to another.
+When creating a schedule, the primary consideration is balancing learning with other essential activities, such as nutrition, physical activity, and rest.

 top_strategies_to_improve_children_s_focus_and_attention_in_2025